 The reel features seven stainless steel ball bearings and one roller bearing.
-This design delivers smooth casts, great retrieves, and eliminates many of the annoying knotted snarls of backlash common to other baitcasting reels.
+This design delivers smooth casts and great retrieves and eliminates many of the annoying knotted snarls of backlash common to other baitcasting reels.

-The reels are available in right or left-handed configuration and are specifically designed by KastKing to interface perfectly with their rods.
+The reels are available in right or left-handed configurations and are specifically designed by KastKing to interface perfectly with their rods.

-Line weights vary with the reel and rod combo you select but begin at four-pound test, and extend to 17-pounds.
+Line weights vary with the reel and rod combo you select, but begin at a four-pound test and extend to 17-pounds.

-Lure weight ranges are large as well, with the smaller, shorter combos working well with lures weighing between one-sixteenth and three-eighth of an ounce, and the largest combos recommended for lures in the three-eighth to three-quarter ounce.
+Lure weight ranges are large as well, with the smaller, shorter combos working well with lures weighing between one-sixteenth and three-eighths of an ounce and the largest combos recommended for lures in the three-eighth to a three-quarter ounce.